 Now there is nothing so complex about this recipe.
 The homemade pizza dough comes together so quickly.
 And while I wait for the pizza dough to rise, I cook the rest of the pizza components.
 The bacon gets chopped up into bite size bits, so it fries quickly.
 And the mushrooms only need a few minutes to brown.

 Your house will smell so good, giving a hint that something delicious is about to come.
 So, if you are ready, come and let us make Homemade Bacon Mushroom Pizza.
-Note: This recipe makes two 9-ish inch round pizzas.
+Note: This recipe makes two 9 to 12-ish inch round pizzas.

 Bacon Mushroom Pizza: The Process